 The Group provides securities dealing and brokerage services and ancillary service to clients who maintain a trading account.
-Commission income from the Group's securities brokerage business and handling and other fee income for the Review Year decreased by approximately 23.0% to approximately HK\$13.4 million as compared with that of Last Year (2021: approximately HK\$17.4 million) and accounted for approximately 35.1% (2021: 44.3%) of the total revenue.
-The decrease in revenue from brokerage services was attributable to the decrease in commission income received due to intense competition in the market for the commission rate charged to our clients and was in line with the general market during the Review Year.
-The segment profit from brokerage services decreased by approximately 29.0% to approximately HK\$9.5 million as compared with that of Last Year (2021: approximately HK\$13.3 million) as less commission income from brokerage services was recognised during the Review Year.
+Commission income from the Group's securities brokerage business and handling and other fee income for the Review Year decreased by approximately 43.5% to approximately HK\$7.6 million as compared with that of Last Year (2022: approximately HK\$13.4 million) and accounted for approximately 20.5% (2022: 35.1%) of the total revenue.
+The decrease in revenue from brokerage services was attributable to the decrease commission income received due to intense competition in the market for the commission rate charged to our clients and decreased trading turnover which is in line with the market during the Review Year.
+The segment profit from brokerage services decreased by approximately 56.1% to approximately HK\$4.1 million as compared with that of Last Year (2022: approximately HK\$9.5 million) which is in line with the decrease in trading turnover during the Review Year.